awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-templates-sm.md

 + **CI/CD workflow automation**: AWS CodePipeline or Jenkins
 + **Pipeline stages**: Model building and training, model deployment, or both

+Each of the following topics corresponds to a template you can choose when you create your SageMaker project\.
+You can view the available templates in [ Step 1: Create the Project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html#sagemaker-proejcts-walkthrough-create) of the [Project walkthrough](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html)\.

 **Topics**
 + [MLOps template for model building, training, and deployment](#sagemaker-projects-templates-code-commit)
 + [MLOps template for model building, training, deployment, and Amazon SageMaker Model Monitor](#sagemaker-projects-templates-model-building-training-deployment-model-monitor)